 As far as taste and nutritional benefits go, it’s hard to beat the macadamia.
 A good source of Vitamin A, iron and protein, these bad boys also contain monounsaturated fat: the kind of fat that helps lower cholesterol and reduce potential risk of cardiovascular disease and stroke.
 Great on their own, they’re also a seriously tasty addition to granola, hummus and homemade pesto.

 The fibre, Vitamin E and protein in almonds make them the versatile all-rounder you should always have in your kitchen cupboard or snack drawer at work.
 As with all of the nuts on our list, almonds are a perfect, tasty standalone snack – but truly come into their own as an ingredient.
 Whether you’re blending them into smoothies, crumbling them into a crust for meat and fish, or simply throwing them into rice dishes; almonds really are your nutty best friend.

-Let’s face it: Brazil nuts are usually out in force over the festive season.
-And, packed full of selenium – as well as Vitamin E and B – you’d do well to take advantage of their seasonal presence.
+Packed full of selenium – as well as Vitamin E and B – you’d do well to take advantage.
 Perhaps not as versatile as some of the other nuts in our list, Brazils are, nevertheless, a fresh way of jazzing up salads, couscous and burritos.